ifeanyi305/Initial_Coin_Offering/README.md

 **Easy Launch**

 Easy Launch is a cutting-edge web3 blockchain platform that provides an all-in-one solution for users seeking to launch their own cryptocurrency.
-With a robust and secure architecture, Easy Launch enables users to create and manage their own digital assets and smart contracts, as well as conduct seamless and secure transactions on the blockchain.
+With a robust and secure architecture, Easy Launch enables users to create and manage their own digital assets and smart contracts, as well as conduct seamless and secure transactions on the blockchain

 link to FIGMA Wire-frame: [Easy Launch](https://www.figma.com/file/FgPHmaBu3fzmEpSWUqpHjp/Untitled?node-id=89%3A36&t=h8OaQiZsPYFOdqAm-0)